onzfonz/comp227/src/content/0/en/part0c.md

 Once you do a ```git status``` again, you'll now see that all of the files are staged to be committed (lots of green files), while nothing is red anymore.
 This means that the next time you say commit via git all of the files will be placed into and tracked by the repository.

-In this case let's write this line
+In this case, let's write this line

 ```bash
 git commit -m "Adding screenshot and other repo files from webstorm"